Exporting Interfaces Using Frida¶

 Attention

-You may still need to use Java.perform to wrap the entire code block to ensure Java logic executes properly.
+You may still need to wrap your entire code block with Java.perform to ensure proper execution of Java logic.

 Injecting Export Scripts¶

-The method of injecting export scripts here is actually exactly the same as in the “Persistent Frida Scripts” chapter.
+The method for injecting export scripts is identical to the one described in the “Persistent Frida Script” section.

 app = d.application("com.android.settings")